A Guide to Passing Through Immigration, Customs and Quarantine in Tonga

 Declaring Items on the Passenger Arrival Card

-At the Passport Control Desk, an officer will ask to see your passport, Passenger Arrival Card and visa, if applicable.
-The officer may ask you questions regarding the answers you have given on the Passenger Arrival Card, especially if you have answered “yes” to any of the Customs, Health and Quarantine questions.
+At the Passport Control Desk, an officer will ask to see your passport, Passenger Arrival Card and visa – only the latter if applicable.
+The officer may ask you questions regarding the answers you have given on the Passenger Arrival Card, especially if you have answered “Yes” to any of the Customs, Health and Quarantine questions.
 The officer will then tell you if any action is required.
 Otherwise, your passport and Passenger Arrival Card will be returned to you and you will move to the Baggage Claim area.

-Once you have picked up your bags from Baggage Claim, you will finally go through the Quarantine process.
-For a full guide, see Arrival Advice: Biosecurity and Customs in Tonga.
-Otherwise, here’s a quick overview.
+Once you have picked up your bags from Baggage Claim, you will finally go through the Customs and Quarantine process.

 Declaring Risk Goods